brianshumate/hashipets/README.md

 ## What?

-🐶 **hashipets** is a collection of snippets for use with HashiCorp tools like Consul, Nomad, Packer, Terraform, Vagrant, and Vault.
+**hashipets** is a collection of snippets for use with HashiCorp tools like Consul, Nomad, Packer, Terraform, Vagrant, and Vault.
 The snippets are kept in a TOML file that is compatible with the simple command-line snippet manager [pet](https://github.com/knqyf263/pet).

+> **NOTE**: The commands in `hashipets.toml` should reflect those available in recent versions of the tool they apply to.

 ## Why?